$0 Germany Citizenship (Einbürgerung) Guide — Quick-Start Checklist

 The key distinction is "complete application."
 An application is complete when you have submitted all required documents in the required formats and the authority has confirmed receipt.
 If the authority has been requesting additional documents that you have not yet provided, the three-month clock does not run on those periods.

-If your application is complete and you have not received a decision or a legally adequate reason for the delay, the Untätigkeitsklage becomes available after three months from the date the application was complete.
+If your application is complete and you have not received a decision or a sufficient reason for the delay, the Untätigkeitsklage may become available after more than three months from the operational start point used by the authority and court.

 The Legal Basis: § 75 VwGO

-Section 75 of the Verwaltungsgerichtsordnung (Administrative Court Rules) provides that if an authority has not decided on an application within three months, the applicant may file a lawsuit at the Administrative Court without having to first exhaust an objection procedure (Widerspruch).
-The court will then require the authority to make a decision within a specified timeframe — typically 3-6 months in the court order.
+Section 75 of the Verwaltungsgerichtsordnung (Administrative Court Rules) provides that if an authority has not decided on an application after more than three months and without a sufficient reason, the applicant may file a lawsuit at the Administrative Court without having to first exhaust an objection procedure (Widerspruch).
+The court may then require the authority to act; timing varies by court and authority.

 German courts have consistently ruled since 2024 that chronic understaffing and high application volumes do not constitute a "sufficient reason" (zureichender Grund) for delay.
 This is an important development: earlier administrative practice sometimes treated general backlog as an excuse.
 Courts are now rejecting that position.